 Online banks can also offer higher rates on other savings products, such as money market accounts or CDs.

 The trade-off is that you don’t have a branch you can visit.
 That might not matter, however, if you already do most of your money management online.

 Chase Savings vs. Chase Premier Savings Account

 The Chase Savings account is a basic savings option.
 The Chase Premier Savings account may be worth a look if you want a higher rate.

 Rates on this account are tiered based on your balance and account status.

 The rate for Premier Standard accounts is 0.01%.
-But you can earn Premier Relationship rates if you:
+But you can earn the Premier Relationship rate of 0.02% if you:

-- Link your savings account to a Chase Premier Plus Checking or Chase Sapphire Checking account, and
+- Link your savings account to a Chase Premier Plus Checking or Chase Sapphire Checking account.

 - Make at least five customer-initiated transactions in a monthly statement period using your linked checking account.